 —Maria Byars, Owner of Lucky Dog Volleyball

-Charis Denny, Director of Operations
+Charis Denny, Associate Executive Director

 Charis holds a Bachelor's in Human Services from Metropolitan State University of Denver with a double concentration in Nonprofit Management and Mental Health Counseling.
 She also holds a Certificate in Entrepreneurship through the Center for Innovation, part of Metro State’s College of Business.
 Charis sharpened her own entrepreneurial skills for nearly fifteen years while launching a successful tree-care company and building a busy private practice as a Certified Clinical Herbalist.
 Additionally, she was the sole owner of the Highlands Natural Apothecary, a herb and supplement store and healing arts center located in Northwest Denver.